-Plan Category (a) Number of securities to be issued upon exercise of outstanding options, warrants, and rights (b) Weighted-average exercise price of outstanding options, warrants, and rights Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) Equity compensation plans approved by security holders 1 21,506,260 shares of common stock \$ 158.54 13,558,022 shares of common stock 3 Equity compensation plans not approved by security holders 2 - \$ - 44,246 shares of Class A stock Total 21,506,260 shares of common stock \$ 158.54 13,602,268 shares of common stock and Class A stock
+Plan Category (a) Number of securities to be issued upon exercise of outstanding options, warrants, and rights exercis outstandin (b) ed-average se price of ng options, and rights (c) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) Equity compensation plans approved by security holders 1 21,506,260 shares of common stock \$ 158.54 13,558,022 shares of common stock 3 Equity compensation plans not approved by security holders 2 - \$ - 44,246 shares of Class A stock Total 21,506,260 shares of common stock \$ 158.54 13,602,268 shares of common stock and Class A stock

-- The equity compensation plans approved by the security holders are the Regeneron Pharmaceuticals, Inc. Second Amended and Restated 2000 Long-Term Incentive Plan and the Regeneron Pharmaceuticals, Inc. 2014 Long-Term Incentive Plan.
-The Regeneron Pharmaceuticals, Inc. 2014 Long-Term Incentive Plan is the only plan currently used by the Company to grant equity awards. - 2 The equity compensation plan not approved by security holders is the Executive Stock Purchase Plan, which is described in Note 16 to - the Company's audited financial statements for the fiscal year ended December 31, 2014 included in the 2014 Annual Report. - Gives effect to 546,060 outstanding shares of restricted stock.
+- 1 The equity compensation plans approved by the security holders are the Regeneron Pharmaceuticals, Inc. Second Amended and Restated 2000 Long-Term Incentive Plan and the Regeneron Pharmaceuticals, Inc. 2014 Long-Term Incentive Plan.
+The Regeneron Pharmaceuticals, Inc. 2014 Long-Term Incentive Plan is the only plan currently used by the Company to grant equity awards. - The equity compensation plan not approved by security holders is the Executive Stock Purchase Plan, which is described in Note 16 to - the Company's audited financial statements for the fiscal year ended December 31, 2014 included in the 2014 Annual Report. - 3 Gives effect to 546,060 outstanding shares of restricted stock.
 As these shares are considered issued and outstanding upon grant, they are not included in the amounts reported in column (a).